What to see in Malta in 3 days

 ,regionOfInterest=(1920,1080))

-When I think about things to do in Soho, the first thing I'd tell you is to prepare to experience the city's most uninhibited and lively side.
-This neighbourhood isn't just a destination; it's an attitude, and the heart where leisure, culture, and nightlife beat strongly.
+When I think of things to do in Soho, the first thing I would tell you is to prepare yourself to experience the most uninhibited and lively side of the city.
+This neighbourhood is not just a destination, it is an attitude, and the heart where leisure, culture and nightlife beat strongly.

-Soho stands out for its eclectic mix where the world's most prestigious theatres coexist with historic jazz bars, alternative vinyl shops, and an international gastronomic offer hard to find elsewhere.
-It is, without a doubt, the most complete place if you're looking for authentic experiences at any time of day.
+Soho stands out for an eclectic mix where the world's most prestigious theatres coexist with historic jazz bars, alternative vinyl shops and an international gastronomic offer that is difficult to see elsewhere.
+It is, without a doubt, the most complete place if you are looking for authentic experiences at any time of the day.

-Among the best experiences for tourism in London's Soho, I recommend:
+Among the best experiences of tourism in London's Soho, I recommend:

-If you're planning a tour of London's Soho, keep in mind that this neighbourhood is perfectly suited for both an intense visit of a few hours and for being the crowning glory to end a day of sightseeing around the British capital's centre.
+If you are preparing a tour of London's Soho, keep in mind that this neighbourhood adapts perfectly both to an intense visit of a few hours, and to being the perfect finishing touch to end a day of sightseeing touring the centre of the British capital.

 ,regionOfInterest=(3346.5,2237.5))